orcwg/cra-attestations/proposals/gen-two-tier-approach.md

 ## Regarding Non-Stewarded Projects

-1. Considering that a steward who fulfills its Article 24 obligations and issues VSAs will provide market actors -- CSIRTs, MSAs, and Manufacturers, and cybersecurity researchers -- with a trustworthy coordination point for a scoped set of open source projects;
+1. Considering that a steward who both fulfills the Article 24 obligations and issues VSAs will provide market actors -- CSIRTs, MSAs, and Manufacturers, and cybersecurity researchers -- with a trustworthy coordination point for a scoped set of open source projects;
-1. Considering that an open source project which has neither manufacturer nor steward has no _legal_ entity capable of claiming to fulfill said obligations (for if it did, that entity would be its steward or its manufacturer);
+1. Considering that many open source projects do not currently have this support from a _legal entity_ that could be deemed either its manufacturer or steward;
-1. Considering that many open source projects today would not be considered stewarded and none the less provide significant economic and societal value;
+1. Considering that such projects none the less provide significant economic and societal value;
 1. Considering that VSAs could enable new business models and revenue streams while protecting the non-manufacturer status of non-stewarded projects, building on the strengths of open source, and providing market actors -- CSIRTs, MSAs, and Manufacturers, and cybersecurity researchers -- with a known coordination point for open source projects.